mukesh7590/Habit-Tracker/README.md

   - A user can toggle between the three (above mentioned) statuses of a habit i.e. I can change today’s status as done, not done or none anytime.
   - Also I should be able to change any of the previous days status i.e. I can change the status of a habit for yesterday, day before yesterday or any previous 6 days as well

-* You can create one default user and attach habits to that user (not a necessity, but a plus point).
-No need for authentication.
-* Store the data in a DB.
-* [BONUS FEATURE (Not mandatory for the test)]: You can keep track of the longest streak and the number of days the user completed that habit since the user created the habit (like in the detail view above the user did 38 workouts from 82 days).
+* You can keep track of the longest streak and the number of days the user completed that habit since the user created the habit (like in the detail view above the user did 38 workouts from 82 days).
-* You can take inspiration from habit trackers just google them

-Use the `BLANK_README.md` to get started.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>